Who We Are

-“Traditional tried-and-true Kombucha – straight-up, as-it-comes.
+“Traditional tried-and-true Kombucha –

 Deep amber, apple cider notes delivering a tart, bubbly brew.
+Sweet and sour.
+The perfect pick-me-up.”

 Kombucha (also tea mushroom, Manchurian mushroom, formal name: Medusomyces gisevii) is a variety of fermented, lightly effervescent sweetened tea or, more rare, coffee.
 As the SCOBY Kombucha culture digests the sugar it produces a range of organic acids like glucuronic acid, gluconic acid, lactic acid, acetic acid, butyric acid, malic acid and usnic acid; vitamins, particularly B vitamins and vitamin C; as well as amino acids, enzymes.
 And of course there are all the benefits of the probiotic microorganisms themselves.
 Check here for a comprehensive full list of the typical bacteria and yeasts present in a Kombucha brew.

-We’re a small family business, where OMBucha™ is handmade each step of the way, from brewing the teas, bottling and even to applying the labels.
+We’re a small family business, where OMBucha® is handmade each step of the way, from brewing the teas, bottling and even to applying the labels.
 You can see behind the scenes our story on Instagram.

 Our booch contains less 75% less sugar than fruit juice, and half to two-thirds of the tea’s caffeine is also dissolved by the Kombucha culture.